 - Clear the codes and test drive your car.
 If the P0138 trouble code comes back, replace the downstream oxygen sensor.

-- If this still doesn’t clear the code, there may be a more serious issue with either your catalytic converter or your internal electrical system.
+If this still doesn’t clear the code, there may be a more severe issue with your catalytic converter or your internal electrical system.
 Take your car to a mechanic for further diagnosis.

 Tips To Avoid P0138 In The Future

 Clogs in the exhaust system can lead to a variety of different engine ailments.
 The easiest way to prevent clogs is to stay on top of changing your car’s fluids and other preventative maintenance.
 You can also avoid damage to the oxygen sensor by avoiding leaks in the tubes and passages around it.